Astatine-Development/wisp-client-crystal/README.md

 Stability untested, only basic testing was done to see if it "works" No UDP support, some other things might be broken, not really sure.

+client.cr is the actual client, demo.cr is a demo showcasing its usage.

 > # `How to use?`